Gastronomic tourism: Travel to eat

 Food has always been an extra attraction in our trips, but not necessarily the main axis of these.
 However, we have begun to realize that gastronomy is one of the most intimate and culturally charged aspects of societies, so turning it into that main axis opens the doors to experience the world in unique ways.

-Food tourism is the act of traveling for a taste of place in order to get a sense of
+Food tourism is the act of traveling for a taste of place in order to get a sense of place.

 – Erik Wolf, Executive Director, World Food Travel Association